Jonas-Ste/GAD_MBA_FC/README.md

 ```
 For details please refer to the MBA help file linked above.
 Please note that the final outputs will not exactly match the results reported in the manuscript and supplement due to nature of randomness involved in the simulations run in this script.
 They will, however, always be very close to each other.

+## 04_Figures
+The script "create_raincloudplot_Figure1.R" recreates Panel B of Figure 1, the raincloud plots of the vmPFC-PMI z-scores for each group individually.
+The file "Figure1_Illustrator_File.ai" is a project-file for Adobe Illustrator used to create Figure 1 with panels A and B. Please note that Adobe Illustrator, a commercial software, is needed in order to view and edit this file.